Menu

 What to expect in Reception

 We have daily maths and phonics sessions as well as talk for writing and kinetic letters most days.
-We hope to put on a workshop in the Autumn term to show some of what we do.
+We hope to put on a phonics workshop in the Autumn term to show some of what we do.
+There is a video below explaining how we teach maths at Oldwinford.

 All children learn at different rates so we differentiate our experiences so that everyone can learn effectively.
 Parents/Carers will be sent a dojo link so they can see weekly updates and photos of what the children are currently learning and experiencing.
 Always helpful when a child replies ‘we just played’, to a question about their day!